 Dubbed “the queen of the Dalmatian islands,” Island Hvar is equal parts beautiful and historic.
-Regarded through antiquity for its critical role in Croatia’s nautical history, this idyllic island, today, is celebrated for its near-perfect weather, diverse Mediterranean terrain, artistic buildings, vibrant landscapes, and of course, the translucent, sparkling waters of the surrounding Adriatic Sea.
+Regarded through antiquity for its critical role in Croatia’s nautical history, this idyllic island, today is celebrated for its near-perfect weather, diverse Mediterranean terrain, artistic buildings, vibrant landscapes, and of course, the translucent, sparkling waters of the surrounding Adriatic Sea.

-Things to Do and See in Hvar
+Hvar Yacht Charters – Things to Do & See

 Stemming from 384 BC, Stari Grad is the oldest town in all of Croatia.
 The part of the island where the vast, green olive groves and infamous “field of Pharos” meet the translucent waters of the tranquil Adriatic Sea, Stari Grad’s bay remains a popular spot for yachters and boaters from all corners of the world.
 Steeped in history and natural beauty, Stari Grad’s quaint pathways and main squares reflect the island’s reputation as a symbol of antiquity.

-Highly regarded for its beautiful beaches, the small bay town of Jelsa is also known for its delicious red wines, locally caught seafood and cultural institutions, including: the Church of St. Mary’s Assumption, the enchanting Perivoj gardens and the Baroque Square of St. John, to name a few.
+Highly regarded for its beautiful beaches, the small bay town of Jelsa is also known for its delicious red wines, locally caught seafood, and cultural institutions, including the Church of St. Mary’s Assumption, the enchanting Perivoj gardens, and the Baroque Square of St. John, to name a few.
 Bordered by St. Nicolas and Hum, Island Hvar’s two tallest mountain peaks, Jelsa’s unique landscape provides the perfect backdrop for idyllic views and perfect sunsets.
-Tourists and locals alike frequently crowd its picturesque beaches, like Mina Beach, Grebišće and the Bay of St. Luke.
+Tourists and locals alike frequently crowd its picturesque beaches, like Mina Beach, Grebišće, and the Bay of St. Luke.